 While we live in an increasingly casual age, there is still a need for the guidance of good manners for harmonious dealings with others.
 While these relational rules and skills are valuable on a social level, there are even more important standards that involve morality and right and wrong in every phase of life.
-Many today don’t acknowledge rules of conduct, especially the ones found in the Bible.
+Many today don’t acknowledge rules of conduct, especially the rules of conduct found in the Bible.

 The Creator gave ten rules by which mankind should live.
 Known as the Ten Commandments, they can be found in Exodus 20 and Deuteronomy 5.
 The book of Leviticus gives various statutes and judgments that “zero in” on the details of how to put those rules into actual practice, including property rights, laws of negligence, sexual mores, etc. God explained that practicing these rules would bring wonderful benefits, but ignoring or despising them would result in great problems.
 There is a book in the Bible that gives the history of a time when these instructions were ignored.
 Judges 21:25 states, “In those days… everyone did what was right in his own eyes.”
 As a result, it was a time of terrible cruelty and suffering for the people.
 God had clearly warned this would happen if His rules for conduct were ignored.

 This proclivity started early in the history of mankind.
 Many ridicule the story of Adam and Eve in the Garden of Eden, where this age of history began.
 The first couple didn’t listen to plain instruction and broke the rules, resulting in their being evicted from the beautiful garden with this curse upon them: “Cursed is the ground for your sake; in toil you shall eat of it all the days of your life.
 Both thorns and thistles it shall bring forth for you” (Genesis 3:17–18).